 Lexington Forum, Director, Past President

-Greg currently serves as a member of the Kentucky Bar Association's Commission on the Future of Legal Services in Kentucky.
+Greg served as Chair of the Kentucky Bar Association Inquiry Commission from 2012 to 2017 and as member of the Kentucky Bar Associations Commission on the Future of Legal Services in Kentucky from 2017 to 2018.

 Greg enjoys music, fitness training, golf, movies and investing.